NeuroJSON/jsonlab/README.txt

    sudo dnf install octave-jsonlab

-To enable data compression/decompression, you are encouraged to install <tt>octave-zmat</tt> using
+To enable data compression/decompression, you are encouraged to install `octave-zmat` using

    sudo dnf install octave-zmat